The ISAM Innovation Award

 Submissions should align with the event’s focus areas, which include:

-Initial screening would be done by ISAM board members with the ISAM president as the head of the committee based on the following criteria: (1) relevance to addiction therapeutics, (2) originality, (3) feasibility, (4) potential impact in a scoring system of 1-5 for each criteria.
+Initial screening of the abstracts and secondary screening of video recordings would be done by ISAM board members with the ISAM president as the head of the committee based on the following criteria: (1) relevance to addiction therapeutics, (2) originality, (3) feasibility, (4) potential impact,(5) cost-benefit in a scoring system of 0-20 for each criteria.

 *** In-person attendance is required for finalists to present their flash talks. ***

-Top 10 ideas with the highest accumulated scores would be finalists (award candidates) and will present their ideas in-person in Hamburg on May 25th at the University of Hamburg in 5 minutes flash talks followed by a brief Q & A session based on finalists instructions.
+Top 10 ideas with the highest accumulated scores would be finalists (award candidates) and will present their ideas in-person in Rotterdam on September 30th in 3 minutes scientific pitch flash talks followed by a brief Q & A session based on finalists instructions.

 There will be an online voting system for the finalists during the presentation session by audiences.
 For more transparency, voting criteria will be announced beforehands to the attendees before the event and live voting results will be displayed in real-time during the designated session.